The History of the Faience Factory Aluminia

 Founded in Christianshavn, Copenhagen in 1863 by August Schiøtt (born at Rugaard close to Randers in 1834).
 The production only included cheap utensils in faience, copied from English products.
 Excellent quality, meant for normal people- concentrating on dinner-, coffee- and tea-services as well as mugs and jugs.

+The factory moved to Smallegade/Fasanvej on Frederiksberg in 1869.
 Around 1970 higher aims were set, and Aluminia started designing their own series of dinner-, coffee- and tea -service.
-The sets were given names that would create nice associations within the upper middle class, such as "Lovisa" (named after the crownprincess, married to Frederik VIII the year before).
+The sets were given names that would create nice associations within the upper middle class, such as "Lovisa" (named after the crown princess, married to Frederik VIII the year before).

 Surprisingly for everybody both then and now, Aluminia bought and took over "The Royal Porcelain Factory" in 1882.
 The factories were joined administratively, but in other aspects they carried on as two separate companies.

 At Aluminia he created a new kind of faience, expressed in shapes and decorations.
 Now Aluminia had a totally new unique style of faience, which made their products desirable objects to porcelain collectors.

 While Christian Joakim was still busily engaged in experimenting with his new faience, another Danish painter was employed - in 1902 Harald Slott-Møller as artist as well as art-inspector in the production of artistic objects.
 The employment of a new artist and competitor hardly pleased Christian Joakim, but never the less an unequalled production in the Danish history of faience flourished.
 The extent and the peculiarity of the production was quite unique.
-Strong colours were applied under the glaze, making the fragile faience more durable.
+Strong colors were applied under the glaze, making the fragile faience more durable.

 From 1913 Aluminia was also called Copenhagen Faience factory , but this name was not used in the product marking until 1921.
 Christian Joakim, who retired in 1933, was succeeded by his apprentice Nils Thorsson, who undertook the responsibility for the entire company.
 Development and production flourished during his employment, and therefore the survival of the company was made possible.